Poem of the Day: ADD

 lessons of too many words

-too many Emily Gould was right
+too many Emily Gould

 some movement